OlanrewajuHammed/LITA_Class_Documentation/README.md

 - Sample datasets provided by course instructors
 - Publicly available datasets from online repositories
 - Synthetic data generated during tthe classes for learning purposes
-- Capstone dataset which include
+- A Capstone dataset for my final project

 ### Tools used
 The tools used include